 Learn something new every day More Info... by email

-The three taeniae are long narrow muscles in the large intestine.
+The pouches happen as a result of taenial muscle intersections.
+The taeniae are long narrow muscles in the large intestine.
 It is the puckering action of the tenia coli that is responsible for circular muscle fibers found at about every inch (2.54 cm) in the large intestine.
 In between the haustra are semilunar folds, known as the plicae semilunares.
 Tubes with taeniae and semilunar folds are adaptations, which assist in effective regulation of digesta or items in the alimentary tract undergoing digestion.

-Other names for these pouches are haustra coli, haustrations of the colon, and sacculations of the colon.
-Researchers have examined human fetuses to determine when these sacculations or colon tucks first appear, and they found that they develop in human fetuses at about the 10th or 11th week of development.
+Researchers have examined human fetuses to determine when these sacculations or colon tucks first appear, and in most cases they conclude that pouches develop in human fetuses at about the 10th or 11th week of gestation.
 The taeniae, which are linked to the formation of haustral clefts, also appear at this time.

 A number of digestive problems can be traced to defects with these intestinal pouches.
 Some of the most serious involve situations in which a person’s pouches aren’t regular, which is to say that they don’t occur at sequential intervals the way they’re supposed to.
 This is most commonly caused by genetic flaw, and is relatively rare.
 It’s more common to see problems with haustral contractions.
 When contractions happen too fast, a condition known as “spastic colon” can emerge, which can cause frequent, watery stools.
 There are a number of things that can cause this, but stress and poor diet are usually among the most common culprits.